Alannoo6/Alannoo6/README.md

 I have developed automated processes using SQL Server for data extraction and transformation, and Python for task automation including report generation, email distribution and file processing.

-Currently building my career with a strong focus on data engineering, analytics automation and scalable BI solutions.
+Currently focused on building scalable data engineering pipelines, analytics automation workflows, and enterprise-grade BI solutions.

 ---